liuzhousi/FPGC4/Documentation/docs/progress.md

 - Write a USB loader program
 - Write a platformer game
 - Create a pattern and palette table generator
-- Add logo to USB loader
 - Change speed of FT232RL to 1Mboud
 - Write an OS (when C is super stable)
 - Add Gameboy printer via Arduino to I/O (Best way to do this currently is using UART3)
-- Change SPI Flash for SDCARD (if yes, then use an SRAM cache for blocks and rewrite bootloader), or add a way to reprogram the flash directly from the FPGA (better idea)

 ## Todo documentation
 - really, I should add more pictures and examples (of video output, simulation, hardware)